Tick (character): Powers and abilities

 The Tick possesses superhuman strength and mass, which makes him capable of inflicting great damage on his surroundings if he is not careful.
-His full strength is never actually quantified, although he is capable of lifting whole cars with a single hand, and comfortably bending steel girders.
+His full strength is never actually quantified, although he is capable of lifting whole cars with a single hand and comfortably bending steel girders.
 In the pilot of the 2016 series, The Tick claims to have the strength of "ten, perhaps twenty men—a crowded bus stop of men".

-The Tick is also "nigh-invulnerable", which means it is almost impossible to injure him in any serious way (although he is vulnerable to feelings of pain and his antennae are particularly sensitive).
+The Tick is also "nigh-invulnerable", which means it is almost impossible to injure him in any serious way (although he is vulnerable to feelings of pain and his antennae are sensitive).
 Because of this he can survive moments of extreme stress, and has demonstrated this ability on numerous occasions.
-In one noteworthy instance, in the animated episode "Evil Sits Down for a Moment", he falls 4,000 feet out of the sky, crashing through the concrete road below into a subway tunnel, yet before he reaches a stop he is subsequently hit by an oncoming train: he survives it all without any lasting physical injury (only a brief, albeit severe, concussion).
 Several powerful supervillains have been able to knock the Tick unconscious in several fights, but he never comes to any lasting harm.
 He also does not possess a super-powered immune system, as he has been seen sick with the common cold just like a normal person.
 One of the Tick's few limitations is that harming or removing his antennae will destroy his sense of balance.

-Finally, the Tick possesses something referred to as "drama power", or basically a tendency for the Tick's powers to increase as the situation becomes more dramatic.
+Finally, the Tick possesses something referred to as "drama power", or a tendency for the Tick's powers to increase as the situation becomes more dramatic.
 He can also survive in space without a suit, and under water without oxygen for "at least" a long time.

-In the 2017 Amazon adaption, he is shown to be able to leap and bound great heights with ease and speed, and he is utterly impervious to bullets.